code2blog/tool-muleesb/standards/component-logger.md

     inboundProperties, payload, outboundProperties – these are fields with multi value elements.
 Example shown below.

-    messageFlow – name of the mulesoft flow or xml file.
+    file – name of the mulesoft message flow xml file.
     In some cases, flow name [code2blog_pollFlow] printed to console includes, filename [code2blog_poll.xml].
 See LogSection-1.
     In other cases, file name will not be printed to console.
 Only project name will be printed.
 See LogSection-2.
 Hence it is necessary to include messageFlow field as a parameter that gets printed to console logs.